 (3) An arrangement under subsection (1) or (2) shall be made on such terms as are agreed to by the parties.

-[Section 6A inserted by No. 9 of 2008 s.
+[Section 6A inserted: No. 9 of 2008 s.
 11.]

 6B.
 Management and performance

 (1) The Minister and the Public Trustee are to enter into a written agreement for each 12 month period in relation to matters prescribed by the regulations.